Pittsburgh Man Who Survived COVID-19 Undergoes Transplant After Virus Resurfaces And Attacks Heart

 Recovery hasn’t been easy.
 Stipetich’s strong body took another hit, as his mobility has been impacted.

 But now several months in, Stipetich is gaining energy.
-And while extreme sports and lifting may not be in his future, Stipetich and his family have a new purpose.MORE NEWS: Police Looking For Stolen Dirt Bike From Indiana County
+And while extreme sports and lifting may not be in his future, Stipetich and his family have a new purpose.MORE NEWS: Former KDKA Reporter And Anchor Paul Martino Honored At 2021 Golden Quill Awards

 A business Stipetich started prior to his medical ordeal called Pumping Adrenaline Beating All Odds has been turned into a non-profit organization to benefit heart transplant recipients, especially those associated with COVID-19.